delta94/brandonskerritt.github.io/_posts/2018-04-12-computer_systems.md

 Let's say the system wants to put it into partition of 150k.

 Different selection policies possible.
 Which selection policy is being applied?

+# Paging

+Paging is the physical division of a programs address spacce itno equal sized units.
+Instead we take the whole program space and divide it up into equal size units called pages.

+Each page resides within a __page frame__ in the real mmeory.
+We take our physical memory, divide it up into page frames and each page frame can hold 1 page.

+Although we take a program space and divide it up pages do not have to be together in real physical memory.

+Within the page table we have one entry for each page of the current process.
+Each entry tells us where that page is in real memory.

+How do we turn our virtual address into a real address?

+We take our virtual address and we split it into 2 parts.

+They do not have to be split equally.

+The top part is used to index the page table.
+The lower part is used to index that page.

+CPU wants something from memory, an address.

+but that address is between 0 and n for that process. it's not a physical address in memory.
+Whenever we compile a program we produce addresses from 0 to n.
+We have to convert that virtual address into a real physical address.

+Question:

+how many bits are required to index a page of size 1024 bytes?

+12
+10
+8
+11
+9

+1024 = 2^10 so need 10 bits (remember sizes for future)

+we're using the bottom half of the virtual address to index the page.

+We need 4 fits to address a space of 16 since 2^4 is 16.

+# Segmentation and paging

+Segmanatation
+involves a logical division of the address space varying units of size units are visible to the program, they are related to the program.

+Paging
+**physical** division of addres space every unit is the same size as every other unit no relation to program structure

+Either may be used as a basis for a swapping system

+you can have both in place.

+More complex mapping function using 2 tables.

+Advantages of paging:
+- fixed size units make space allocation simpler

+## Example intel x86

+supports segmentation with paging

+cpu generates logical address which is passed to segmentation unit

+segmentation unit produces a linear address which is passed to the paging unit

+Paging unit generates phsical address in main memory.

+# virtual memory

+the maximum logical address space per process may be smaller than physical memory.

+It may also be larger.

+Not all pages need to be in memory.

+# Problem

+What happens if a process references a page that is not in main memory?

+We want to jump in the code or access a data structure and that data is on a different page not in memory.

+A __page fault__ occures. it sounds like an error but its not actually an error.
+All it means is that we're trying to access a page not accessible in main memory.

+Page fault generates an interrupt because address references cannot be satisifed until page swapped in.

+operating system response is to get a page

+# problem 2

+what do we do if all our page frames are full?

+how do we make room for a fetched page? (page replacement problem)

+would like to swap out pages nt immedtially needed. but we have to guesss as we're trying to work out the future.
+Which of these pages are not needed in the future?

+If we constantly make bad guesses we will get constant swapping (thrasing)

+# Page replacement

+Optimal policy: swap out a page that will not be needed for the longest time in the future.

+To estimate this we can use:

+principle of locality
+over any short period of time, a program's memory references tend to be spatially localised.

+What tends to happen is we'll move to a regeion of address space and we'll stay in that region for a while.

+Principle of locality - if statements are not a part of this since they redirect you to different regions.